jamesliudotcc/syllaboard-backend/README.md

 # Syllaboard Backend

+## Usability considerations

+One aspect of usability that we considered, but decided not to implement, regards legacy browsers and slow internet connections.
+However, consider our target audience: coding school instructors, administrators, and students.
+The schools are located in metropolitan areas where fast internet is readily available, and any remote students require fast internet connections to be able to consume the course content.
+Administrators and instructors will often be working at school facilities on recent hardware with good Wifi.
+Even our larger JSON data payloads are not particularly big: so far it is mostliy assignment metadata.

+We did design for mobile first.

 ## Things to add

 Turn the .env.example into a .env.
 The random looking strings are random nonsense we pulled from a [random string generator service](https://www.grc.com/passwords.htm).
 They are different from what we are using for the project. .env.example is an example.
 You should generate similarly long random strings!